On iterated universal extensions and Nori's fundamental group of nilpotent bundles: Introduction

+\end{thm} We explain the meaning of the group cohomology in degree $2$, which is less obvious.
+The dimension of this cohomology is, roughly speaking, the number of relations needed, to depict $\pi_{1}^{N}(X,x)$ as a quotient of a free pro-unipotent group scheme.
+We refer to Remark \ref{relation} for the precise statement.
+In fact, by the same argument, the statement is valid for de Rham fundamental groups as well (after replacing coherent cohomology by de Rham cohomology).
 We end the introduction by giving several remarks on existing results and literature.
 First, although we focus on the characteristic $0$ case, Nori's fundamental group scheme of nilpotent bundles is well-defined in characteristic $p>0$ as well.
 In positive characteristic, this group scheme is of totally different nature, i.e, it is pro-finite (Proposition 3, Chapter \uppercase\expandafter{\romannumeral4}, Part \uppercase\expandafter{\romannumeral2}, \cite{nori1982fundamental}).
 Second, a unipotent homotopy theory is recently carried out in \cite{mondal2026unipotent}, where the technique is different from ours (without Tannakian theory nor Hodge theory).
 Third, our treatment for an iterated universal extension mainly grows from \cite{nori1982fundamental}\cite{10.1215/00127094-1444296}\cite{10.1215/00127094-3146817}, but to ask for a ``quadratically presented'' Hopf algebra is motivated by the study of Kähler groups, i.e, groups which can be realized as the topological fundamental group of a compact Kähler manifold.
+Indeed, a necessary condition for a finitely presented group to be Kähler is that its associated Malcev Lie algebra over $\mathbb{R}$ is ``quadratically presented''.
 See \cite{amoros1996fundamental} for an exposition.
+The ``quadratically presentedness'' there for pro-nilpotent Lie algebras seems equivalent to the ``quadratically presentedness'' of conilpotent commutative Hopf algebras in our sense, under the equivalence between pro-nilpotent Lie algebras and pro-unipotent affine group schemes (and therefore their Hopf algebras).
 Finally, the notion of a universal extension also appears in \cite{esnault2006gauss}\cite{d2022universal}, with a ``dualized'' formulation and with rather different purposes from ours.